echorashmi/gv6-chrome-extension/TASKS.md

 2: Represent content.JSON as IONIC Cards on the page
 Done: 2a) Load the JSON File - See Line 60 in Home.tsx:
-Done: 2b) Display in Card Format - Image, Content & Buttons 2c) Display cards using a For Loop / Array Map
+Done: 2b) Display in Card Format - Image, Content & Buttons
+Done: 2c) Display cards using a For Loop / Array Map
-2d) Display cards using live JSON Data
+Done: 2d) Display cards using live JSON Data
+3: Break out Cards after 4 columns